 - How can you track the dizzying pace and hundreds of sprint activities?

 And not just any tool; you need the best one on the market, ClickUp.

-The Best Agile Project Management Tool Of 2020: ClickUp
+The Best Agile Project Management Tool of 2021: ClickUp

-With a wide variety of Agile product development and collaboration features, it’s got everything to support any Agile team (in-house and remote)!
+With a wide variety of Agile product development and collaboration features, ClickUp’s got everything to support any Agile team (in-house and remote)!

 Here’s how some ClickUp features support the Agile product development process:

 A. Manage sprints with Sprint Lists and Sprint Points

 Sprints are the longest phases in the Agile development process, each one a minefield of fast-paced activities.